riemers/SSMS/README.md

 Install
 -------

+NEW: To install make sure you have a databse and username/pwd then do a "touch config.php" followed by a chmod 777 config.php.
+Then go to /install this is just a poor installtion part for now but i would really like people to test it to see if it at least works for them.
+After that i'll clean it up a bit more.
+After your done chmod the config.php to 644.
+This does not automaticly do all steps, it only does the database table import and put the settings of SSMS in the config.php.

+OLD METHOD:
 First make a database, and fill it with the data of ssms.sql.

 Copy over all the files to your folder, update the config.php.example and rename it to config.php